Skip to content

 broker_sessions_active broker frontends Persistent SSH sessions currently open (gauge).

 audit_append_failures_total all Audit-log Append errors.
-Alert on any increase: the operation continues by design (threat-model gap #9), so this counter is the only machine-readable signal that the audit trail has a gap.
+Alert on any increase: the machine-readable signal that the audit sink is failing.
+With audit_fail_mode: "closed" (the default) the audited action is then denied (see audit_blocked_total); with "open" it proceeds and the trail has a gap.

 Example scrape check: